dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-8.0/breaking-changes.md

 - `IProperty.DeclaringEntityType` is now obsolete and `IProperty.DeclaringType` should be used instead.
 - `IEntityTypeIgnoredConvention` is now obsolete and `ITypeIgnoredConvention` should be used instead.
+- `IValueGeneratorSelector.Select` now accepts an `ITypeBase` which may be, but does not have to be an `IEntityType`.

 #### Why